What are ericaceous plants?

-If you try to grow ericaceous plants in alkaline or limey soils, they produce yellow leaves.
-This is a condition known as lime-induced chlorosis, where they don’t grow or flower well and usually, finally die.
-The main reason for this is that they need plenty of iron and other soil nutrients that become insoluble or ‘locked up’ in the soil at high pH, so the plants can’t absorb them.
+If you try to grow ericaceous plants in alkaline or limey soils they produce yellow leaves.
+This is a condition known as lime-induced chlorosis and they don’t grow or flower well then usually finally die.
+The main reason for this is that iron and other soil nutrients they need become insoluble or ‘locked up’ in the soil at high pH so the plants can’t absorb them.

 What is ericaceous compost?

 Ericaceous compost is an acidic compost suited to growing lime-hating plants such as Rhododendrons, Azaleas, Camellias, Calluna and various other acid-loving plants.
 The meaning of the word ‘ericaceous’ directly relates to the definition of plants in the Ericaceae family.

 Grow ericaceous plants in containers